walakaka77/test-doc-site/parent-page-tech-adventures/child-page-5-third-party-integrations/grandchild-page-1-Adyen-Online-Payments/adyen-online-payments.markdown

 For more details:
 - See our sandbox test for [Completing and submitting payments in the Adyen's Hosted Checkout UI](#step-4-enter-payment-details)
+- See our Sandbox test for [Submitting payments using Adyen UI Components Flow](#step-4-shopper-enters-credentials-and-submit-details)

 ### Step #5: Adyen Processes Payment